Skip to main content

 DC+ Students

 Congratulations on being selected for a DC+ program.
 DC+ students are asked to sign contracts using a different method from other IP students.
-Details on how to access and sign your contract will be included in your acceptance notification.
+An individualized contract (listing the specific locations and semesters unique to you) will be sent to you via your Pepperdine email address.
+You may esign the contract and send it back to international.programs@pepperdine.edu by the contract-signing deadline listed in your acceptance notification.
 If you are under 18, you will need to send a copy of your signed contract(s) to your parent or guardian to sign.
 Your parent or guardian should scan the signed contract(s) and email them to international.programs@pepperdine.edu by the deadline stated in your admissions notification.

 Step Five: Celebrate!